Melifarro19/Valeria-Dzhukich-Portfolio/README.md

 ## ABOUT ME
 Hello!
 My name is Valeria, and I'm starting my career as a data analyst.
 In this repository you can find some of my work so far.
+I sure loved working on those projects, so I hope you like reading my review!

 ## SKILLS & SOFTWARE
 - Data analysis tools: `SQL`, `MS Excel`